simon-mcmahon/nytimes-emotion/README.md

 * Add in live updating graphs.
 ATM the csv is static in the github repo.
 The database is still continually updated in the t2.nano instance but needs manual processing and deployment.

+* Add in another set of checkboxes in order to allow people to show or hide each set of data.

 * make a controller script to streamline the database processing:
   * copy database from ec2
   * run sentiment analysis